Sarah-LB/HomeLearning/README.md

 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+### Problems Encountered

+-  Trying to obtain cards of the same size with the same image dimensions but with good proportions across the range of screen sizes.

 ### Known Bugs

 -   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.